pyca/cryptography/docs/x509/verification.rst

         :param oid: The OID of the extension that must not be present.

-        :returns: An instance of :class:`ExtensionPolicyBuilder`
+        :returns: An instance of :class:`ExtensionPolicy`

     .. method:: may_be_present(oid, criticality, validator_cb)